diegomardian/ShadowStrike/README.md

 cd build
 java -jar ShadowStrike.jar
 </pre>
+# Donation
+If you would like to support this project please send any amount of cryptocurrency to one of the following wallet addresses
+BTC: 3LnfyT511cotCerjHzpinZiR1a5qW1kuxz
+LTC: MVuKtctV2Ri3uWpq33nHFZTNArpzNs3KSY
+XMR: 8C8WpxBNZic452RpNfK5N5fX3wmXsAE1nESGSi6zHaWRR9GN4ULH9x8UPBqzrCEZmo4M1ehyr2zSGQjQU5VNWDHZGf9FjiN
+BCH: 3PvJz9SJYYCTGYUvw7Xje4faeKbENBEV1i

 # Disclamer
 I am not held reponsible for anything illegal or unethical that you do with this tool, this exploitation tool was developed for ethical hackers, pentesters and for research purposes as a cyber security project.
 Please do NOT use this tool for illegal purposes.